SouthernMade/sm_sms_campaign_webhook/README.md

 }
 ```

-[cURL](https://curl.haxx.se) example assuming the payload is to `tmp/sms_campaign_payload.json`, app is running running with mount point `sms_campaign`, web server uses port `3000`, and that you use your app's webhook auth token:
+[cURL](https://curl.haxx.se) example assuming the payload file path is `tmp/sms_campaign_payload.json`, app is running running with mount point `sms_campaign`, web server uses port `3000`, and that you use your app's webhook auth token:

 ```bash
 $ curl \